roopekj/blog/_posts/2025-05-26-mulling-over-matrix-multiplications-in-cuda.markdown

 A doubling of this kind has happened both in the transition from Volta to Ampere and from Ampere to Hopper, with the Ampere architecture doing it in two dimensions simultaneously, resulting in four times the throughput.

 It's important to note that the tensor core processing array size is not something that anyone outside NVIDIA really needs to know, as the CUDA runtime does the mapping from instructions to hardware capabilities.
-The resulting throughput of these cores is measured in FLoating point Operations Per Second (TFLOPS), a common measure for how quickly these cards can do basic math operations.
+The resulting throughput of these cores is measured in FLoating point Operations Per Second (FLOPS), a common measure for how quickly these cards can do basic math operations.
 It's unit is the FLOP, meaning one of these floating point operations, and how many FLOPs a card can do is equivalent to its FLOPS [1].
 You really just need to know this number to know how cards stack up against each other, as long as you have an optimized workload.
 NVIDIA also makes finding these details quite tricky.